DTM9025/musicroom/README.md

   ```

 * Building assumes you have installed Visual Studio Community with the `Desktop development with C++` workload (or related options).
 Development personally is using Visual Studio Community 2017, but I think later versions should still work.
 For posterity, I am targeting the 10.0.22621.0 version of the Windows SDK with v141 of the Platform Toolset.

-## Building a Release with VS Community 2017 or Later

 ### Building and Placing the Needed Libraries